Big Van Vader: United States Champion; Dungeon of Doom (1994–1995)

-In January 1995, Vader had to end his alliance with Harley Race, because in real life, Race was involved in an automobile crash and Race left WCW.
-Vader confronted the World Heavyweight Champion Hulk Hogan, and informed him that he could not avoid the monster.
+In January 1995, Vader had to end his alliance with Harley Race, who left WCW after a real-life automobile crash.
+Vader confronted World Heavyweight Champion Hulk Hogan, and informed him that he could not avoid the monster.
 The two met at SuperBrawl V, with Vader managing to kick out of Hogan's leg drop after a count of one.
 The referee was knocked out before Vader hit the Vader Bomb on Hogan.
 Ric Flair ran to the ring, made the three count, and attacked Hogan, resulting in Vader's disqualification.
 A rematch was signed, a strap match for the inaugural Uncensored pay-per-view.
 Flair once again intervened (this time in drag to avoid revealing his presence) and managed to cost Vader the match by getting himself carried by Hogan as he touched all four turnbuckle pads.
 Vader was stripped of the United States Heavyweight Championship on April 23, 1995, for multiple violent offenses.
 However, Vader gained another opportunity to win the World Heavyweight Championship from Hogan at Bash at the Beach in a Steel Cage match.
 He conspired with Kevin Sullivan and the Dungeon of Doom to gain a psychological edge before the encounter, which Vader lost when Hogan escaped the cage.
-He then restarted his feud with Flair, based on his frustration at Flair's constant interference in his title matches and Flair's annoyance at his inability to defeat Hogan.
-At Clash of the Champions XXXI, Vader defeated Flair and Arn Anderson in a 2-on-1 handicap match.
+After the match, Ric Flair and Arn Anderson came out and attacked Vader for failing to defeat Hogan in the cage.
+Vader began a tweener turn and At Clash of the Champions XXXI, Vader defeated Flair and Arn Anderson in a 2-on-1 handicap match.
 Following the event, Hogan grew interested in Vader and asked for his assistance in his developing feud with the Dungeon of Doom by asking him to join him, Randy Savage, and Sting for WarGames.
-Vader complied but the storyline never developed as, shortly after, Vader was fired from WCW after he was involved in a locker room brawl with Paul Orndorff.
+Vader complied but the storyline never developed as, shortly after, Vader was fired from WCW after a locker room brawl with Paul Orndorff.

-The title video for the September 4 debut edition of Monday Nitro featured multiple shots of Vader (one of four wrestlers featured, along with Hogan, Sting and Savage), who parted ways with WCW shortly thereafter.
+The title video for the September 4 debut edition of Monday Nitro featured multiple shots of Vader (along with Hogan, Sting and Savage).
 Absent from the first episode, he had been scheduled to face Hogan for the WCW World Heavyweight Championship on the September 11 episode but was replaced by Lex Luger, who issued a challenge to Hogan on the debut show.